Probiotics are a necessary part of treating SIBO.

 #2.
 Bifidobacteria & Lactobacilli probiotics

-Bifidobacteria and lactobacilli species represent a broad spectrum of probiotics that have documented efficacy in various clinical syndromes and conditions.
+Bifidobacteria and lactobacilli species represent a broad spectrum of probiotics that have documented efficacy in various clinical syndromes and conditions (10).

 The probiotics I am talking about specifically include:

-Particular attention should be given to bifidobacterium lactis HN019 which has been shown in studies to decrease whole gut transit time (which means speed up the intestinal tract) in a dose dependent manner.
+Particular attention should be given to bifidobacterium lactis HN019 which has been shown in studies to decrease whole gut transit time (15) (which means speeding up the intestinal tract) in a dose-dependent manner.

 The point here is that these probiotics do have a place in the treatment of SIBO but you should proceed cautiously when using them.

-Some bifido/lacto strains may cause gas and bloating in some individual.
+Some bifido/lacto strains may cause gas and bloat in some individuals.

-Remember your goal with probiotioc supplementation should be to bring diversity and variability to your microflorda.
+Remember your goal with probiotic supplementation should be to bring diversity and variability to your microflora.

 #3.
 Beneficial Yeast